 The PATH Study objectives are to:

-The PATH Study will select and collect information from a nationally representative U.S. household sample of about 46,000 users and non-users of tobacco products, ages 12 years and older.
+The PATH Study is collecting information from a nationally representative U.S. household sample of about 46,000 users and non-users of tobacco products, ages 12 years and older.

 The study design features include:

-The PATH Study will assess tobacco-use variables, covariates, mediators, moderators, and indicators of tobacco exposure and associated health conditions.
-The PATH Study will enhance the evidence base available to inform FDA’s regulatory decisions and actions under the TCA.
+The PATH Study is assessing tobacco use variables, covariates, mediators, moderators, and indicators of tobacco exposure and associated health conditions.
+The PATH Study is enhancing the evidence base available to inform FDA’s regulatory decisions and actions under the TCA.
 Specifically, the study domains include:

 Scientific experts at NIH's National Institute on Drug Abuse, in partnership with FDA's Center for Tobacco Products, are coordinating the effort through a contract with Westat , a company in Maryland that specializes in health surveys and public health research.
 Other partners include leading research institutions and universities.

 The PATH Study is a national longitudinal cohort study.
 The field test for the PATH Study took place between November 2012 and February 2013.
-Baseline data collection, which will last for 15 months, began in September 2013; the second annual data collection begins mid-October 2014 and will be followed by at least one additional data-collection wave.
+Baseline data collection, which lasted for 15 months, began in September 2013; the second annual data collection began in October 2014 and will be followed by at least one additional data collection.